 What takes place in the heavenly realm is quite unlike our experiences on earth.
 Jesus Christ continues His reprimanding of the Sadducees with the following remarks:

 "But regarding the fact that the dead rise again, have you not read in the book of Moses, in the passage about the burning bush, how God spoke to him, saying, ‘I am the God of Abraham, and the God of Isaac, and the God of Jacob’?
 “He is not the God of the dead, but of the living; you are greatly mistaken.”
 (Mark 12:26-27)

-God will give us much more fulfilling things in heaven than any temporary pleasures available to us in this life.
+God will give us much more fulfilling things in the eternal state than any temporary pleasures available to us in this life.
 He does value the institution of marriage, but it will not exist in heaven.
 The same is true of family units.
-We are all included into the family of God by faith.
-We are united through the Person and work of Jesus Christ.

 The Mormon concept of celestial marriage expressly contradicts the teaching of Christ.
-In addition, wives who lost their husbands in this life and chose to remarry would be guilty of committing adultery because according to Latter Day Saint theology they would be forever bound to their first spouse.
+In fact, wives who lost their husbands on earth and chose to remarry would be guilty of committing adultery because according to Latter Day Saint theology, they would be forever bound to their first spouse.